Azure/java-aks-aca-dapr-workshop/docs/modules/09-bonus-assignments/03-secret-store/2-azure-key-vault-secret-store-code.md

     }
     ```

-1. Open the file `FineCollectionService/src/main/java/dapr/fines/FineCollectionConfiguration.java` in your code editor
+1. Open the file `FineCollectionService/src/main/java/dapr/fines/FineCollectionConfiguration.java` in your code editor.

 1. **Comment out** the following lines as the license key is now retrieved from the secret store instead of the environment variable:
     ```java